 As they are non-fatiguing, this allows you to do greater tempo variations, higher volume, and plate loading.
 This can be very beneficial if you are trying to gain size in the chest and triceps.

-The horizontal position of the decline bench press, allows you to lift more weight.
+The horizontal position of the decline bench press (check my guide on incline vs. decline bench), allows you to lift more weight.
 There is more room to load plates onto a barbell, in addition to this, you can protect your shoulders and build an arch to allow your body to lift more weight.

 If your aim is to build strength, you can implement a decline bench to improve technique and load up the chest and triceps.